 How freelancing has changed in prevalence over time

-According to a study by Upwork and Freelancers Union, 60 percent of freelancers in the U.S. started freelancing by choice versus necessity, and 67 percent of freelancers agree that more people are choosing to work independently today compared to three years ago.
-[See Related Story: The Gig Economy's Growing Influence on the American Workforce]
+According to a 2015 study by Upwork and Freelancers Union, 60% of freelancers in the U.S. started freelancing by choice versus necessity, and 67% of freelancers agreed that more people were choosing to work independently than three years prior.

-Freelancing offers freedom and flexibility, and many workers are opting for this lifestyle over traditional, full-time opportunities.
-For instance, Nick DiUlio, a freelance journalist and adjunct professor of journalism at Rowan University in New Jersey, had been freelancing in his spare time and assumed it would be a stopgap between full-time gigs.
+Freelancing offers freedom and flexibility, and many workers opt for this lifestyle over traditional full-time opportunities.
+Nick DiUlio, a freelance journalist and adjunct professor of journalism at Rowan University, originally assumed the freelance work would be a stopgap between full-time gigs.

 Companies hiring freelancers

 Whatever your skill set, it’s important to recognize market demand to keep your freelance business running.
 According to a study from FlexJobs, these were the top 15 companies for hiring freelancers in 2021.

 - Kforce: Technology, finance and accounting professional solutions

 - Accounting Principals: Accounting and finance staffing services

 - Ajilon: Staffing services